Best Foam Roller Firmness for Beginners | 321 STRONG Answers

 ## When to Step Up to High Density

 After 4-6 weeks of consistent rolling, medium density starts to feel like less of a challenge as your tissue adapts.
 That's the signal to upgrade.
 The [Original Body Roller](/products/original-body-roller) uses high-density EPP foam engineered to maintain firm, consistent pressure under body weight, making it the natural next step for recovery on quads, IT band, and upper back.
 321 STRONG tip: don't rush the transition.
-Moving to high density before your tissue is ready means painful sessions and less time on the roller, which cancels out the benefit.
+Moving up before your tissue is ready means shortened sessions and diminishing returns, which cancels out the benefit.
 For a broader look at recovery options, see [Best Muscle Recovery Tools: What Actually Worked](/blog/best-muscle-recovery-tools-2020-what-actually-worked).

 ## Frequently Asked Questions